 “COVID-19 and the Elderly …and Virtually Essential Care,” sheds light on the pandemic, the effects on the elderly, and the care they require.

 While some businesses and jobs are essentially going virtual, there are others that are virtually essential.
-What’s the difference?
+So, what’s the difference?

 - Some businesses can take their products and services to their clients in a virtual environment to meet some or all of their demands.